apbianco/patch.init/README.md

 - Turn it on, the faceplate LED will flash three times to indicate the system is ready.

-- Long press the push button, the LED flashes at 1Hz.
+- Long press the push button, the LED starts flashing at 1Hz.
 Turn knob #1 to adjust the CV to the level at which you want to start the recording.
 If you have CV1 out connected (to for instance a VCF) you will be able to hear where you want your CV recording to start from.

-- Press the push button one more time.
-The LED lights up at half intensity and you can start moving knob #1 to generate a 0V to 5V control voltage.
+- Press the push button: the LED lights up at half intensity and you can start moving knob #1 to generate and record a 0V to 5V control voltage.
+That control voltage is mirrored on CV1 out.
 Press the push button when you want to stop the recording.

 - The CV sequence you recorded will start to be played immediately on CV1 out.
 The LED will flash each time a sequence starts.
 Knob #2